 Fair value through profit or loss - This category comprises derivatives or financial assets acquired or incurred principally for the purpose of selling or repurchasing in the near term.
-Subsequent to initial recognition, they continue to be recorded in the consolidated statement of financial position at fair value with changes in fair value recognized in profit or loss.
+Subsequent to initial recognition, they continue to be recorded in the condensed consolidated interim statement of financial position at fair value with changes in fair value recognized in profit or loss.